RiverReports logo

 September through November is prime time.
 Flows stabilize, browns get aggressive for spawn, and crowds thin.
 BWOs and streamers produce trophy fish.

 Classic tailwater winter fishing.
-Low flows (130-150 CFS) concentrate fish in deeper runs and pools.
-Midges hatch 10am-3pm daily.
+Low flows (140-165 CFS) concentrate fish in deeper runs and pools.
+Midges hatch daily with peak activity 12:30-3pm.
+BWOs emerging on overcast days.
+Brown trout spawn wrapping up—avoid walking on redds.
 15 minutes from Park City, 30 from Salt Lake.

 Alerts